JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 From a modeling or simulation standpoint we call such tasks *processes*, because they can represent some ongoing activity in nature.
 Tasks seen as processes are a powerful modeling device, but you need to take care that

 1. they *give back control* to the clock and other such processes by calling delays or conditional waits or requesting resources (and thus implicitly waiting for them to become available) and
-2. they *get not out of sync* with simulation time by transfering critical operations to the clock.
+2. they *get not out of sync* with simulation time by transferring critical operations to the clock.

-#### Create and start a process
+### Create and start a process

 [`SimProcess`](@ref), alias [`SP`](@ref SimProcess) prepares a function for running as a process and assignes it an id.
 Then `process!` registers it to the clock and starts it as a process in a loop.
 You can define how many loops the function should persist, but the default is `Inf`.
 You can create as many instances of a function as processes as you like.